Browse Items (12 total)

 Pictured left to right are: Ernst Ledermann (Peter's father), Ernst's mother Minna, and his father, Max, taken sometime in the 1930s.

-Peter with his mother .jpg
+Peter Lederman with his parents

 Peter with his mother and Peter's parents, Max and Mina, together.